jesusmartinez-garcia/2020-01-21-colchester-workshop/index.md

 ## {{ site.title }}

 The theme of this GAP Days will be “Modern Permutation Group Algorithms”.
-During this GAP Days, we aim to survey and develop the algorithmic infrastructure for permutation groups in GAP, beginning with the basic orbit/stabiliser algorithms.
+During this GAP Days, we aim to survey, understand, and develop the algorithmic infrastructure for permutation groups in GAP.
+To support these aims, we will begin by spending the first day reviewing and discussing the current functionality in GAP for permutations and permutation groups, beginning with the way permutations are stored and the basic orbit-stabiliser algorithms, and identifying areas in the code and documentation for improvement as we proceed.

+We will also include a small number of additional talks during the GAP Days about computing with permutation groups in GAP.
+If there is a particular topic in this area that you would like to hear a talk about, then please include details in the comment box at registration.

-We would also like this GAP Days to be an opportunity for all interested people with little knowledge of the insides of GAP to join in: this includes students, PhD students, post-docs, and more experienced mathematicians.
+We would like this GAP Days to be an opportunity for all interested people with little knowledge of the insides of GAP to join in: this includes undergraduate students, PhD students, post-docs, and more experienced mathematicians.
 You will be able to meet us and each other, and learn about GAP development and algorithmic group theory in a relaxed and friendly atmosphere.

-To support these aims, we would like to include a small number of talks about computing with permutation groups in GAP.
-If there is a particular topic in this area that you would like to hear a talk about, then please include details in the comment box at registration.
-If you would be interested in contributing such a talk, then please include your proposed title.

 GAP Days Spring 2019 is organised by